aaron-grau/curic/rails/readings/controllers-and-state.md

 end
 ```

-The flash notice is available for the next controller and view to
+This flash notice is available for the current **and** next controller and view to
 use.
 Let's modify `views/layouts/application.html.erb` (the template
 that every template is rendered in) to display notices.